nezumi0627/nezu-line-theme-downloader/README-en.md

 - **Using the `rich` Library**: The script provides beautiful output if the `rich` library is installed.
 If `rich` is not available, it falls back to the regular `print`.

-- **Download Messages**: When the download starts, a message "📥 Downloading: ..." is displayed, which is replaced by "✅ Saved: ..." after a successful download.
+- **Download Messages**: When the download starts, a message "📥 Downloading: ..." is displayed, which is displayed as "✅ Saved: ..." after a successful download.

+If you need any further changes or assistance, just let me know!
 ---

 ## ⚠️ Important Notes